Atreyeee/dataset-playground/README.md

 - Clean and modular code structure

 ---
+## 🧰 Tech Stack

+### 👨‍💻 Language
+- Python

+### 📊 Data Handling
+- Pandas

+### 📈 Visualization
+- Matplotlib
+- Seaborn

+### 🤖 Basic Machine Learning
+- Scikit-learn

+### 🖥️ Interface
+- Streamlit

+### 🗄️ Data Storage
+- CSV files

+---

-## 🛠 Make Your Changes
+## 🛠 How to Contribute

 You can contribute to this project in the following ways:

 ### 📁 Add a Dataset
+- Go to the `datasets/` folder
-- Create a new folder inside `datasets/`
+- Create a new subfolder for your dataset
-- Add your dataset file (`.csv`)
+- Add your dataset file (.csv)
-- Include a short description
+- Include a short `README.md` describing the dataset

 ---

 ### ⚙️ Add a Feature
 - Work inside the `core/` folder
-- Keep your code simple and modular
+- Keep your code modular (small functions)
-- Focus on small, independent functions
+- Each feature should do one clear task

+Examples:
+- Dataset summary (mean, median, missing values)
+- New visualizations (bar chart, histogram)
+- Basic ML models

 ---

-### 🛠 Improve Existing Features
-- Enhance data handling
-- Add new visualizations
-- Optimize existing code

-### 💡 Contribution Tips
+### 🖥️ Update the App (Streamlit)
+- Modify the main app file (e.g., `app.py`)
+- Connect your feature from `core/` to the UI
-- Keep changes small and focused
+- Keep the interface simple and user-friendly
-- Follow the existing project structure

 ---

+### 🛠 Improve Existing Code
+- Refactor messy code
+- Fix bugs
+- Improve performance

+---

+## 💡 Contribution Tips
+- Keep pull requests small and focused
+- Follow the existing folder structure
+- Write clean, readable code
+- Add comments where necessary